jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 accept images from a vetted whitelist, and may not allow an image configured in an arbitrary way.
 For example, safety-sensitive configuration must be unset, set, or set in particular ways, depending on application context.
-L-Kube provides *configuration sets" to support checks on a common set of configuration properties.
+L-Kube provides *configuration sets* to support checks on a common set of configuration properties.
 A *configuration set* uses *property lists*, each of which is a predicated list representation of configuration targeting a particular property, to faciliate expression, interpretation, and evaluation for three categories of configuration properties: *prohibited*, *required*, and *qualifier*.